agentrickard/domain/README.txt

 Whenever a user account is created and the Domain Access module is active, user accounts will automatically be tagged with the name of the active domain from which they registered their account.
-Users with the 'set domain access' permission may assign individual users to specific domains in the same way that nodes can be defined.
+Users with the 'Set domain access status for all content' permission may assign individual users to specific domains in the same way that nodes can be defined.

 These user settings are used to determine what domains an editor belongs to.
-Users with the 'edit domain nodes' permission can edit any node that belongs to the same domain that the user does.
+Users with the 'Edit any content on assigned domains' permission can edit any node that belongs to the same domain that the user does.
 (Remember that users and nodes can both belong to multiple domains.)
 However, nodes that are assigned to 'all affiliates' do not grant editing privileges to all editors.

 ----
 6.3   Realms